index puzzle tools ???

 yay :D

-some of my self-made tools i've used to make puzzles on this site and rel.pet();
+some of my self-made tools i've used to make silly puzzles

 SHA-AES tool